18 - 20 SEPTEMBER 2026

 Treatments: Adaptations of CBT, ACT, DBT for different cultural groups or clinical settings; Schema therapy, metacognitive therapy, compassion-focused therapy; Psychedelic-assisted therapy: research findings, clinical trials, ethics; Integrative treatments: combining psychotherapies with biological or lifestyle interventions; green prescribing; Innovative approaches to treatment-resistant conditions; Preventive mental health strategies.

-Stream 3: Education and the Clinical Workforce.
+Topic 3: Education and the Clinical Workforce

 Workshops/presentations focused on sustainability and future development of the profession.